elasql/cost-estimator-in-java/README.md

 # Cost Estimator (Java)

-This project aims to replicate the model of [our Python estimator](https://github.com/elasql/cost-estimator).
+This project aims to replicate the model of [our Python estimator](https://github.com/elasql/cost-estimator) in Java.
+This allows us to port this model to ElaSQL.

 ## Prerequisite